 Happy Easter my Dearest!
-I hope you are having pleasant and peaceful time despite the COVID 19 situation.
+I hope you are having a pleasant and peaceful time.
 I am well and so is my family, however, I am very late with this recipe!
-It should have been on my blog last week, unfortunately, I totally lost track of time and i didn’t realize the Easter was already here, lol.
-To be honest, the only holiday I can plan a head for is Christmas.
+It should have been on my blog last week, unfortunately, I totally lost track of time and I didn’t realize Easter was already here.
+To be honest, the only holiday I can plan ahead for is Christmas.
 For all others, I am always late with my recipes.
-Yeah maybe Thanksgiving, I am not too bad with, but we have them so much sooner than our friends in U.S so that makes it little bit difficult.
+Yeah maybe Thanksgiving, I am not too bad with it, but we have it so much sooner than our friends in the U.S. so that makes it a little bit difficult.

-Anyway, enough about that and lets talk about these delicious yet guilt free Superfood Easter Tarts.
+Anyway, enough about that, and let’s talk about these delicious yet guilt-free Superfood Easter Tarts.
 Just make sure you mark this recipe for next year, because I will be probably late again with a new one, lol.
-Besides, I have few other similar desserts for you from last year that you may like.
+Besides, I have a few other similar desserts for you from last year that you may like.
 Just go to my DESSERT PAGE and see what will catch your eye.

-And now I would like to mention few products I am using in this recipe, such as Blue Spirulina that I ordered from Unicorn Superfoods.
-This company offers array of an amazing products for making delicious goodies like this.
+Now I would like to mention a few products I am using in this recipe, such as Blue Spirulina which I ordered from Unicorn Superfoods.
+This company offers an array of amazing products for making delicious goodies like this.
 And it is so much fun too!
 However, you can get some of these powders on Amazon as well.
 I just ordered two, but I will tell you about them next time.

-The next thing are the Macadamia nuts that I used instead of cashews.
-Altough, you can use cashews if you proffer, the choice is your and there is practically no difference in the taste or texture.
-Also, you may add your choice nuts for the crust, for example almonds or pecans.
+The next thing is the Macadamia nuts that I used instead of cashews.
+Although you can use cashews if you prefer, the choice is yours and there is practically no difference in the taste or texture.
+Also, you may add your choice of nuts for the crust, for example, almonds or pecans.
 Whatever you have in your pantry is fine.
-Because I know it could be difficult to get all the ingredients in the supermarket, especially now days, I suggest to shop on Amazon.
+Because I know it could be difficult to get all the ingredients in the supermarket, especially nowadays, I suggest shopping on Amazon.
 Some of the products may take longer to get than others, therefore, always make sure you check and try to find products with faster delivery dates.

-After reading the ingredients, I am sure will understand why I choose the name SUPERFOOD EASTER TARTS.
+After reading the ingredients, I am sure will understand why I choose the name Superfood Easter Tarts.
 Even though they are not raw like my other superfood desserts.
-Well, let me know what do you think.
-I would love to hear your feed back and I answer any of your questions.
+Well, let me know what you think.
+I would love to hear your feedback and I will answer any of your questions.
 Thank you for visiting!

 SUPERFOOD EASTER TARTS